History

 1980

-Established “Narita Gosei Co., Ltd. (Narita City, Chiba Prefecture)” (currently a consolidated subsidiary)
+Established “Narita Gosei Co., Ltd. (Narita-shi, Chiba)” (currently a consolidated subsidiary)

 1982

-Established technology development center (Chiba City, Chiba Prefecture) and strengthened the development department
+Established technology development center (Chiba-shi, Chiba ) and strengthened the development department

 1985